ninnghazad/roccat_kone_aimo/README.md

 It only works with the hidraw driver.

-The python script works, but cannot used to animate leds under linux.
+The python script works, but cannot be used to animate leds under linux.

 For more infos read the sources.

 USB Captures provided by Metaln00b.